fleetdm/fleet/docs/Deploying/Configuration.md

 The `instance`, `uuid`, and `hostname` identifiers correspond to the same meanings as osquery's `--host_identifier` flag.
 See the [osquery documentation](https://osquery.readthedocs.io/en/stable/installation/cli-flags/) for more information.

-Users that have duplicate UUIDs in their environment, such as multiple Docker containers running on the same host or cloned virtual machines, may consider from setting this flag to `instance`.
+Users that have duplicate UUIDs in their environment, such as multiple Docker containers running on the same host or cloned virtual machines, may consider setting this flag to `instance`.

 - Default value: `provided`
 - Environment variable: `FLEET_OSQUERY_HOST_IDENTIFIER`